Introduction to C++/WinRT

 - The VSIX extension gives you C++/WinRT project and item templates in Visual Studio, so that you can get started with C++/WinRT development.

 - In addition, it gives you Visual Studio native debug visualization (natvis) of C++/WinRT projected types; providing an experience similar to C# debugging.
 Natvis is automatic for debug builds.
 You can opt into it release builds by defining the symbol WINRT_NATVIS.

-The Visual Studio project templates for C++/WinRT are described below.
+The Visual Studio project templates for C++/WinRT are described in the sections below.
 When you create a new C++/WinRT project with the latest version of the VSIX extension installed, the new C++/WinRT project automatically installs the Microsoft.Windows.CppWinRT NuGet package.
 The Microsoft.Windows.CppWinRT NuGet package provides C++/WinRT build support (MSBuild properties and targets), making your project portable between a development machine and a build agent (on which only the NuGet package, and not the VSIX extension, is installed).

 If you have projects that were created with (or upgraded to work with) a version of the VSIX extension earlier than 1.0.190128.4, then see Earlier versions of the VSIX extension.
 That section contains important info about the configuration of your projects, which you'll need to know to upgrade them to use the latest version of the VSIX extension.

 Because C++/WinRT uses features from the C++17 standard, the NuGet package sets project property C/C++ > Language > C++ Language Standard > ISO C++17 Standard (/std:c++17) in Visual Studio.
 It also adds the /bigobj compiler option.